apguerreiro/HV4D/README.md

     cat data | ./hv4d

-In input files, each point is given in a separate line, and each coordinate within a line is separated by whitespace.
+In input files, each point is given in a separate line, and point coordinates in each line are separated by whitespace.
 An empty line, or a line beginning with a  hash sign (#), denotes a separate set.

 Sets in an input file may be treated as a single set by using option `-u`: